Plain English Summary

 Target number of participants

 The target number of participants for phase 1 was 172.
-The target number of participants for phase 2 is 96.
+The target number of participants for phase 2 was 96 and 101 were recruited.

 Participant exclusion criteria